Thoracic Epidural Steroid Injection

 • Spondylosis

-Once discharged, you should rest for the remainder of the day.
-You can typically return to normal activities the next day, but your healthcare provider will provide you with specific instructions.
-You should have someone else drive you home.
+After leaving the clinic, you should rest for the remainder of the day.
+Even though you can return to most regular activities the following day, your pain specialist will give you personalized recovery instructions.
+Be sure to arrange for someone else to drive you home from the clinic.

 • Elevated blood sugar